DrZedd42/truffle-multicontract-deployment/README.md

 };
 ```

 This code is designed to deploy the contracts that are listed in the order in which they are listed.
 At this point if you did not edit the name of the contracts in the contract files previously discussed there is no need to edit this script.
 However, if the names of the contracts were edited then you will need to edit all instances of your changes to this script.
-For instance if you edited Contract1 to be named MyFirstToken then you would need to edit the line declaring the variable Contract1 from
+For instance, if you edited Contract1 to be named MyFirstToken then you would need to edit the line declaring the variable Contract1 from

 ```
 var Contract1 = artifacts.require("Contract1");